 Where is the study taking place?

 The study strategy was piloted in 2 communities (Dallas, TX, and Montgomery, AL) in 2022.
-In 2023, the study design is being refined to incorporate lessons learned from the pilot, and it is anticipated that full study roll-out to all five study communities will begin in 2024.
+In 2023, the study design is being refined to incorporate lessons learned from the pilot, and it is anticipated that full study roll-out to all participating study communities will begin in 2025.

 How will we know if the HPTN 096 study intervention works?